 Understanding import and export compliance and regulations for Mexican customs is a major piece of any logistics operation when manufacturing in Mexico.
-Understanding the Mexican import and export process is essential to growing your business into an international operation.
+The import and export process is essential to growing your business into an international operation.

 Mexican Import and Export Process

-Importing and exporting to and from Mexico entails more than loading a truck and paying a driver, specialists are needed to help receive shipments, navigate logistics, and review customs paperwork on both sides of the equation.
+Mexico importing and exporting entails more than loading a truck and paying a driver, specialists are needed to help receive shipments, navigate logistics, and review customs paperwork on both sides of the equation.
 For example, Valenzuela says The Offshore Group receives its clients’ Mexico-bound shipments in its U.S. warehouses located in Tucson, Ariz., and Mission, Texas.
 These companies and their suppliers provide shipping information to our expert staff prior to the goods’ arrival – i.e., part numbers, shipping quantities, a packing list and the country of origin.

 Upon arrival at the company’s cross-dock facilities, an international trade team receives, offloads and inspects goods, reporting issues (if any) to the Mexico manufacturing clients.
 Once the shipment is cleared, he adds, the bill of lading is signed.
 A bill of lading is a document issued by a carrier detailing a merchandise shipment and giving title of that shipment to a specified party, helping to guarantee that exporters are paid and importers receive their goods.